Learn To Love Yourself

 The ‘inner greedy person’ causes you to give more and more value, never feeling you’ve provided enough.
 But when integrated it amplifies your ability to give to others as well as to receive.
 It tells you when you really need to ask for more, and reminds you it’s ok that your needs are met.

-Very often we don’t recognize the good and the benefit that our shadow characteristics bring.
+Very often we don’t recognise the good and the benefit that our shadow characteristics bring.
 We overlook that they help make us a complete person.
 When we acknowledge and integrate them they support us to build happiness and fulfillment in our life.

 Know Yourself Completely